DMCarnahan/NanoChemGPT/README.md

   renderRefsFromData(data);  // pass the full response object });
 ```
-> If you mistakenly call `renderRefsFromData(json)` but your function expects `data`, make sure the variable names align.
-Also verify button IDs exist in the DOM and no other handler swallows the click.
+> If `renderRefsFromData(json)` is invoked while a function expects `data`, ensure the variable names align.
+Also verify button IDs exist in the DOM and no other handler consumes the click event.

 **Downloads**
 If the Convert/Export buttons return `200 OK` but the browser doesn’t download a file, ensure the response sets: